PowerShellCrack/PSAutopilotTimeZoneSelectorUI/README.md

 # Select Time Zone
 I write this a PowerShell UI to deploy to users to allow the user to change the time zone on the device.
+This was originally intended for a user to select their timezone on first logon.
+I wanted the this to popup to look and feel like something from Windows Out-of-Box-Experience without having to build a custom OOBE.xml.

 ![Alt_text](https://1.bp.blogspot.com/-4A1HjymzCik/XfWWtuKcFTI/AAAAAAAAWJM/Ae36IYLmsIAOXQl4PP9wHvdDYZbkovPAgCLcBGAsYHQ/s1600/Set-timeone.PNG)